Published:

 The Consortium of Modica PGI Chocolate.

-The Consorzio del Ciocolato di Modica (Consortium of Modica PGI Chocolate) plays a fundamental role in the history of Modica Chocolate: founded in 2003, this association brings together the most traditional producers of this speciality.
-Its main function is to preserve the authenticity and culture of Modica chocolate, guaranteeing its quality and promoting it on the market.
+The Consorzio del Ciocolato di Modica, founded in 2003, gathers the most traditional producers of this speciality.
+Its main function is to preserve its authenticity, to guarantee its quality and to promote it on the market.

 Consorzio di Tutela del Cioccolato di Modica IGP.